-Refer to Figures 8-1 and 8-2 (as appropriate) for connection details.
+Refer to Figures 8-1 to 8-4 (as appropriate) for connection details.
 To protect the heating system, the frost thermostat should be sited within the house in such a place that it can detect any rise and fall in the ambient air temperature, i.e. in a room with a radiator.